According to Skift, a travel data and news portal, organic traffic drives the highest percentage of revenue for travel and hospitality brands at 46%.

 As a result, I can collect ideas to help me gain topical authority and in turn, increase the number of keywords for which I could rank.

-Evaluating the search landscape is just one of the many analysis you can do in the topic explorer.
+Evaluating the search landscape is just one of the many analysis you can do in Topic Explorer and is a great addition to any content marketing strategy.
 The tool allows you to group keywords by the user intent as well, uncover keyword patterns and even analyze top competitors in search.

 SEOs in large hotel chains often tell me about their struggles with managing multiple locations, from getting all the data in one place to being able to correlate insights from different locations to draw conclusions.